ehendrix23/tesla_dashcam/README.rst

     - New: Support for FreeBSD 11.
 Contributed by busbyjon
     - Changed: Improvement for Docker file size and stability.
 Contributed by magicalyak
     - Fixed: Added x265 compatibility tag for QuickTime on MacOS.
 Contributed by dburkland
+    - Fixed: Event file will now be removed when providing an output file and only 1 event is processed, leaving only 1 movie file.

 TODO